karriereat/legacy/readme.md

 [![StyleCI](https://styleci.io/repos/83349380/shield?branch=master)](https://styleci.io/repos/83349380)

 # Legacy Helpers
-This package contains some convenient helper functions inspired by laravel helpers that can be used in a legacy application without a container.
+This package contains some convenient helper functions inspired by laravel helpers that can be used in a legacy application without IoC.

+Tasks like sending a redirect or working with the session can be a real mess in plain php.
+Therefore this package provides helper functions to help with these problems.

 ## Installation
 You can install the package via composer